 Lastly, if you are getting a divorce and have children, the decisions regarding custody and child support will likely take center stage.
 The best interest of the children is the polestar in determining a child’s residency and timesharing schedules, and the factors set forth in Section 61.
 13 (3), Florida Statutes, outlines the court’s focus in determining a permanent parenting plan.
 Child support is governed by statute and considers each parent’s income, allowable deductions, and the timesharing schedule.

-Wading through this maze without legal representation is not recommended.
-The decisions you make will impact you the rest of your life.
+Navigating this maze without legal representation is not recommended.
+The important decisions you make will impact you the rest of your life.
 If you are seeking information on divorce or any other family law matters, please contact our office at 850-386-5777 for a consultation with Scott Smiley.